yydesa/torcat/README.md

 to push/pull to github.

-Written because there is no socks5-supporting netcat on RHEL7.
+Written because there is no socks5-supporting netcat on RHEL7 (unless you install `nc`, the netcat from `nmap`).

+It has one option:

+`--socks host:port` changes the host and port number of the socks port used.
+Default `127.0.0.1:9050`.

+In putty, you need to enter the full `torcat` command at 'Telnet command' and select 'Local', both in the Proxy panel.
+(And you need to escape `\` in the windows path as `\\` because putty.)

+# tcpcat

 There is also tcpcat, a version that doesn't use socks5.
 Noticed too late that any netcat would go for that, unlike